-One of the most important things a judge looks at when deciding custody is what’s in the best interests of the child.
-What this means will vary from case to case, but judges typically take into account factors like the child’s age, health, and relationship with each parent.
+One of the most important things a judge looks at when deciding custody is the child’s age, health, and relationship with each parent.
+For example:

-The judge may also consider which parent is more likely to allow the child to have a relationship with the other parent, as maintaining a relationship with both parents is typically considered to be in the child’s best interests.
+Which parent is more likely to allow the child to have a relationship with the other parent, as maintaining a relationship with both parents is typically considered to be in the child’s best interests.

-If you’re hoping to get primary custody of your child, there are a few things you can do to make sure the judge sees that you’re the best option.
-First, make sure you have a solid case and can provide evidence that supports your argument.
+If you’re hoping to get primary custody of your child, there are a few things you can do to strengthen your case.